Table of Contents

 Unfortunately, Disk Utility won’t be able to solve every problem related to your disk.
 For many, that might mean they’re stuck with an HFS+ catalog directory that’s still corrupted after following the above steps for partition recovery on macOS.

 If you find yourself in this situation, it’s time to look to a third-party app.
 And once again, Disk Drill is a great choice here.
-This free software has a built-in tool specifically for this situation—Rebuild HFS+ Catalog File.
+This free software has a feature specifically for this situation that allows you to scan for and potentially rebuild the HFS+ Catalog File.

 Using Disk Drill’s Rebuild HFS+ Catalog File function is easy too.